sazonovanton/HeyHeyBot/README.md

     #   - 5100:5100
     restart: unless-stopped
 ```
+You can set environment variables in `.env` file in the root directory of the project.
+Or you can set them directly in `docker-compose.yml` file.
 Possible environment variables:
 * `DISCORD_TOKEN` - Discord bot token (required)
 * `DISCORD_CONTINUE_PRESENCE` - Whether bot will leave voice channel after playing audio (default: `False`)